-More fruits and veggies coming soon to your WIC benefits.
-Starting with June, women and children get a temporary increase to $35 per month for 4 months.
-CANNED fruits and veggies will be added to help you stock up.
-Use your WIC app to scan the UPC to check if an item is allowable.
-Be sure to redeem your full higher amount each month
+More fruits and vegetables still coming your way each month.
+Amounts will increase to $25 for child participants, $44 for pregnant and postpartum participants, and $49 for fully and partially breastfeeding participants.
+Select from fresh, frozen, canned fruits and/or vegetables.
+Use your MyOKWIC app to scan the UPC to check if an item is allowable.
+Be sure to redeem your full higher amount each month.

 Effective 03/25/20, WCD WIC will serve all participants via telephone.
 WE ARE NOT CLOSING and YOUR BENEFITS WILL NOT END.
 We are taking COVID-19 precautionary measures to protect your family and our staff.
 Until further notice, we will be closed to ‘in person’ appointments.
 Any questions, please call 800.492.3942.

 What is ONE?
 It is a new way to get nutrition, cooking, and health tips that WIC has shared with you – on you phone, tablet, or computer!

 Use your HH ID # to get started with ONE at www.nutrition-one.com or ask your local WIC office for further instruction.

 WIC is a USDA Food and Nutrition Service that is federally funded and provides supplemental nutritious foods, referrals to health and social services, nutrition education, and breastfeeding education and support.

 Women and children receive benefits for the purchase of nutritious foods including milk, eggs, cheese, cereal, juice, beans, peanut butter, whole grain bread, rice, pasta or tortillas, fresh and frozen fruits and vegetables.

 Infants receive benefits for the purchase of infant cereal, baby fruits and vegetables and infant formula if not breastfed.